moj-analytical-services/user-guidance/source/documentation/github/index.md

 # Git and GitHub

+> This page contains general guidance about GitHub.
+>
+> It's not specific to the Analytical Platform, and the Analytical Platform team cannot provide support or troubleshoot GitHub issues.
+>
+>If you need help, ask in the [#ask-about-github Slack channel](https://moj.enterprise.slack.com/archives/C08SV6MR2P7).

 ### What is git?

 [Git](https://git-scm.com/) is a distributed version control system.
 It allows you to track changes in files and directories, and to collaborate with others on code development.